coveo/source.coveo.com/_posts/2019-05-17-prometheus-memory.md

 ## Prometheus Storage (tsdb)

-### STORAGE
+### Storage

 When prometheus scrape a target it retrieve thousand of metrics, which will be compact into chunk and store in block before being write on the disk.
 Only the head block is writable all other blocks are immutable.
 By default a block contain 2h of data.

-To prevent data loss, all incoming data is also written to a temporary write ahead log, which is the set of files in our “wal” directory, from which we can re-populate the in-memory database on restart.
+To prevent data loss, all incoming data is also written to a temporary write ahead log, which is a set of files in the “wal” directory, from which we can re-populate the in-memory database on restart.

 While the head block is kept in memory, blocks containing older blocks are accessed through mmap().Mmap act like the swap, it will link a memory region to a file.
-This means we can treat all contents of our database as if they were in memory without occupying any physical RAM, but also means you need to allocate plenty of memory for OS Cache if you want to query data older than fits in the head block.
+This means we can treat all contents of the database as if they were in memory without occupying any physical RAM, but also means you need to allocate plenty of memory for OS Cache if you want to query data older than fits in the head block.

-### COMPACTIONS
+### Compactions

 The head block is flushed to disk periodically, while at the same time, compactions to merge a few blocks together are performed to avoid need to scan too many blocks for queries.